xshirl1027/spotify-translate-extension/README.md

-Have you ever listened to a korean or japanese or hindi song on spotify and wish you knew what they were singing about, but the lyrics are in korean? well, my app spotify-translate will give you the option to view and translate the lyrics. simply login to the app with your spotify account, and it will display for you the lyrics of the song you are listening to and give you the option to translate it into english, or any language you want.
+Have you ever listened to a korean or japanese or hindi song on spotify and wish you knew what they were singing about, but the lyrics are in korean? well, i present spotify-translate to give you the option to view and translate the lyrics. simply login to the app with your spotify account, and it will display for you the lyrics of the song you are listening to and give you the option of translating it into english, or any language you want.

 tldr:
 this is a spotify extension that will give users the ability to view and translate lyrics of popular foreign language songs into the language of their choice--written in reactJS